-COCO - Conversions complete
+COCO/IDMAS - Conversions complete/interrupt DMA select

-When AIEN bit is a logic zero, the COCO is a read only bit which is set each time a conversion is completed except in the continuous conversion mode where it is set after the first conversion.
+When AIEN bit is a logic zero, the COCO/IDMAS is a read only bit which is set each time a conversion is completed except in the continuous conversion mode where it is set after the first conversion.
 This bit is cleared whenever the ADC Status and Control Register is written or whenever the ADC Data Register is read.

-If AIEN bit is a logic one, the COCO is a read bit which selects the CPU to service the ADC interrupt request.
+If AIEN bit is a logic one, the COCO/IDMAS is a read/write bit which selects either CPU or DMA to service the ADC interrupt request.
 Reset clears this bit.

-- 1 = conversion completed (AIEN=0) or CPU interrupt enabled (AIEN=1) - 0 = conversion not completed (AIEN=0) or CPU interrupt enabled (AIEN=1)
+1 = conversion completed (AIEN=0) / DMA interrupt (AIEN=1)

+0 = conversion not completed (AIEN=0) / CPU interrupt (AIEN=1)